 On-Island you will be able to find inexpensive, refurbished, restored and second-hand furniture as well as specialist children’s and baby furniture.

 IDG is an award winning Interior Design Firm offering full design services with a retail location on Seven Mile Beach and an online store.
 They offer hassle free shopping at competitive prices, great quality and same day delivery.
 IDG has over 65 vendors to choose from and is the exclusive local vendor for many brands.

-Children and baby furniture can be bought from Bedside Manor in Camana Bay, Baby Express in Cannon Place, The Baby Shoppe in Alissta Towers on North Sound Road and Tomlinson Furniture Gallery.
+Children and baby furniture can be bought from Bedside Manor in Camana Bay, Baby Express in Cannon Place, The Bump to Baby in The Strand Shopping Complex, Tomlinson Furniture and The Baby Shoppe in Alissta Towers on North Sound Road.
 For office furniture and equipment, see the Business Services page.